-Below is some essential information for new companies on Singapore corporate income tax and filing obligations.
+Below is some essential information for Singapore companies on corporate income tax and annual filing obligations.

 The company’s income for the preceding financial year is the income for a particular Year of Assessment (YA).